To navigate the frequently asked questions, click on a topic/question to expand and collapse the text.

 Does it cost anything to use a meeting room?

-For non-profit organizations, use of the meeting rooms is free of charge.
-If you are making a profit from using one of our rooms, there is an hourly charge with 15 - 30 minute increments prorated, dependent on the room you are using.
+Meeting rooms are free of charge to non-profits and organizations that support education and learning.
+For all other groups, there is an hourly charge with 15 - 30 minute increments prorated, dependent on the room you are using.
 The cost of each room is as follows:

 Baxter-Bowling Conference Room - $10